The forests of New England built a region. Here’s the story of the people who worked them.

 November 2025 | 124 pages | Nonfiction | Age: 8-12 years

-Retailers and schools, bring our transformative stories to your community.
-Wholesale inquiries welcome via our Contact page.
+Wholesale inquiries from retailers and schools are welcome via our Contact page.
 Schools receive a 10% discount on all purchases.
+12 Willows titles are also available through all major bookseller platforms.

 “Vivid and well-researched.
 Brings centuries of forest history into focus for young readers.”